 - Are you comfortable using the product?

 - What do experts/reviews say about the product?
-If it’s not recommended then don’t use it.
+If it’s not recommended, then don’t use it.

 Some products can feel strange or uncomfortable because they make you change the way you work.
 Don’t panic, as this is the point of the product that you have to get used to.
 But it will be beneficial to your overall health.
-However, if a product continues to feel uncomfortable or causes pain after short use, then discontinue using and try something else.
+However, if a product continues to feel uncomfortable or causes pain after short use, discontinue using and try something else.